 - A moist environment ensures that they will not dry out and get weak or die before they get the chance to develop strong roots.
 Heating mats can be used to increase temperature and the Relative Humidity levels in your mini-greenhouse.
 Clones like a warm temperature just like seedlings, about 77 degrees Fahrenheit, so heating mats are especially good if you live in a colder climate.

 - 9. The final step is transplanting your clones.
 Once your cuttings have developed a root system that is strong enough to handle transplanting, they will start growing new leaves.
 Vegetative growth is your sign that clones are ready to transplant.
 Be careful when transplanting and do not over-agitate your clones, or you may send them in to shock.

 Automatic Cloners or Cloning Machines

 Cloning machines like the TurboKlone T96D Aeroponic Cloning System pictured above take a lot of the work out of the process for you.
+If you want to know how to clone cannabis the easy way, a cloning machine is the way to go.
 They help to provide a stable environment with the right temperature and humidity levels needed for successful cloning.
 With that said, they can be expensive and are not completely necessary for home growers.
 Usually cloning machines are used by professional growers who are making tens or hundreds of clones at a time.